PeterVantomme/pdf_processor/README.md

 **All URI's besides register require an authorization header with Bearer {token}**

 ## Changelog:
+25/05/2022
+- Simplified Akte Extractor
+- Added OCR-module that returns scanned-documents as documents with selectable text.

 23/05/2022
 - Fixed memoryleak in QR-segment
 - Added manual and notebooks.